 - Diversify: By diversifying across stocks, bonds and lower correlated asset classes, you can smooth out the ride.

-- Stay disciplined and invested: With the right mindset, sticking with your investment plan through the market’s ups and downs will help you accomplish your long-term goals.
+- Stay disciplined and invested: Sticking with your investment plan through the market’s ups and downs will help you accomplish your long-term goals.